gbtami/pychess-variants/static/docs/sittuyin.md

 * To start the game, the players (starting with the red player) alternate back and forth placing the remainder of their pieces on their halves of the boards.
 * Pawn (feudal lord) promotion works much differently.
 See the movement section below.

-Additional conditions for draws:

-* The game is drawn when the player to move has no legal move and his king is not in check.
-The game is said to end in 'stalemate'.
-This immediately ends the game, provided that the move producing the stalemate position was legal.
-* The game is drawn when a position has arisen in which neither player can checkmate the opponent's king with any series of legal moves.
-The game is said to end in a ‘dead position’.
-This immediately ends the game, provided that the move producing the position was legal.
-* The game is drawn upon agreement between the two players during the game.
-This immediately ends the game.
-* The game may be drawn if each player has made at least the last 50 consecutive moves without the movement of any pawn and without any capture.
-* As soon as a player has only a king left on his side, the number of pieces belong to the opponent shall be observed.
-The game may be drawn if the player having only a king (lone king) left on his side can manage to escape in a number of fixed moves (move count shall be done starting from the very first move of lonely king) against the opponent of having particular pieces shown below:
-  * Lone King vs. King & A Rook	- 16 moves
-  * Lone King vs. King & An Elephant & A General	- 44 moves
-  * Lone King vs. King & A Knight & A General	- 64 moves

 ## The Pieces

 ### King